MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-workload-identity.md

 |---------|---------|
 |`{IssuerURL}/.well-known/openid-configuration`     |  Also known as the OIDC discovery document.
 Contains the metadata about the issuer's configurations.        |
 |`{IssuerURL}/openid/v1/jwks`    |Contains the public signing key(s) that Microsoft Entra ID uses to verify the authenticity of the service account token.          |

-The following diagram summarizes the authentication sequence using OpenID Connect.

-### Another diagram TBD

 ## Service account labels and annotations